skwatra1992/Privatech/README.md

 # STEP 3:
 Upload "privvy" folder inside that and fire icon will be appear there on the place of extension .
 # STEP 4:
-Go to various websites on different tabs and see the coockies , on clicking the extension icon.
+Go to various websites on different tabs and see the cookies , on clicking the extension icon.